-Islamic Jihad, Israel halt hostilities in Gaza, 34 Palestinians dead
+Tenuous truce in Gaza as Islamic Jihad, Israel differ on terms

 “The ceasefire began under Egyptian sponsorship after the Occupation (Israel) submitted to the conditions set by Islamic Jihad on behalf of Palestinian resistance factions,” Islamic Jihad spokesman Musab Al-Braim said.

-But Israel said it would observe a more limited quid-pro-quo.
-“Quiet will be answered with quiet,” Foreign Minister Israel Katz told Israel’s Army Radio.
+But Israel said it would observe only a limited quid-pro-quo.
+“Quiet will be answered with quiet,” Foreign Minister Israel Katz told Army Radio.

 In the deadliest incident of the two-day hostilities, eight members of a Gaza family were killed by an Israeli missile strike shortly before the truce took hold, said medical officials and residents.

 They said all were civilians.
-But Israeli military spokesman Major Avichay Adraee said the head of the family, Rasmi Abu Malhous, who was among the dead, was the commander of Islamic Jihad rocket crews in the central Gaza Strip.
+But Israeli military spokesman Lieutenant-Colonel Avichay Adraee said the head of the family, Rasmi Abu Malhous, who was among the dead, was the commander of Islamic Jihad rocket crews in the central Gaza Strip.

 Neighbors left their homes to help rescue workers pull out the bodies of the family, some of which were completely buried in sandy earth.
 Civilians tried to test the pulse of one body before pulling it out.

-Israel’s allegation about Rasmi Abu Malhous could not be immediately be confirmed by Reuters.
+Israel’s allegation about Rasmi Abu Malhous could not immediately be confirmed by Reuters.
 Islamic Jihad did not claim him as a member.

-Neither the two days of hostilities nor the sudden cessation shifted the dynamics of the underlying core conflict.
+Neither the hostilities nor efforts to halt them shifted the dynamics of the underlying core conflict.

-While Hamas has been open to long-term ceasefires, like Islamic Jihad it refuses to accept permanent coexistence with Israel.
+While Hamas has been open to long-term truces, like Islamic Jihad it refuses to accept permanent coexistence with Israel.

 Gazans are seeking to end years of an Israeli-led blockade.
-Refugees from the 1948 war of Israel’s founding and their descendents make up most of the two million Palestinians in Gaza and are seeking the right to return to their former lands.
+Refugees from the 1948 war of Israel’s founding and their descendents make up most of the two million Palestinians in Gaza and want the right to return to their families’ former lands.

 Israel rejects this as demographic suicide and sees no means of making peace as long as Hamas and Islamic Jihad are armed.